Mechanistic Understanding and Mitigation of Language Confusion in English-Centric Large Language Models: Abstract

 \section{Abstract}

 Language confusion---where large language models (LLMs) generate unintended languages against the user's need---remains a critical challenge, especially for English-centric models.
 We present the first mechanistic interpretability (MI) study of language confusion, combining behavioral benchmarking with neuron-level analysis.
 Using the Language Confusion Benchmark (LCB), we show that confusion points (CPs)---specific positions where language switches occur---are central to this phenomenon.
 Through layer-wise analysis with TunedLens and targeted neuron attribution, we reveal that transition failures in the final layers drive confusion.
-We further demonstrate that editing a small set of critical neurons, identified via comparative analysis with multilingual-tuned models, substantially mitigates confusion without harming general competence or fluency.
-Our approach matches multilingual alignment in confusion reduction for most languages and yields cleaner, higher-quality outputs.
+We further demonstrate that editing a small set of critical neurons, identified via comparative analysis with a multilingual-tuned counterpart, substantially mitigates confusion while largely preserving general competence and fluency.
+Our approach matches multilingual alignment in confusion reduction for many languages and yields cleaner, higher-quality outputs.
 These findings provide new insights into the internal dynamics of LLMs and highlight neuron-level interventions as a promising direction for robust, interpretable multilingual language modeling.
-Code and data will be released upon publication.
+Code and data are available at: \url{https://github.com/ercong21/lang_confusion}.